 I would like to discuss how developers can be accessibility champions and incorporate best practices into the development process.
 I will have examples to share of easy wins, common things to check for in code reviews, and some more elaborate examples of accessible UI development patterns if we want to look at them.
 I'm hoping for a great conversation and ideas from the community as well.

 I am a Front End Developer with over 10 years of experience and a background in design.
-More specifically I am currently an Accessibility Engineer for Siteimprove working on world wide accessibility guidance and assisting customers with specific accessibility remediation needs.
+I am currently an Accessibility Engineer for Siteimprove working on global accessibility initiatives and assisting customers with specific accessibility guidance.
 My goal is to promote and further define inclusive design and development practices making digital products accessible to a greater audience.